debops/debops/docs/ansible/roles/prometheus_exporter/guide-vmagent-integration.rst

 By default exporters listen on ``127.0.0.1``.
 Scrape targets must match each exporter's ``listen_address`` (or the default :envvar:`prometheus_exporter__default_listen_host` plus the known port).
-Add a matching scrape job to the local :ref:`debops.vmagent` instance, for example:
+Add a matching scrape job to the local ``debops.vmagent`` instance, for example:

 .. code-block:: yaml